Approximate formula for total cross section for moderately small eikonal function: Conclusions

 \section{Conclusions}

-In the present paper we studied the eikonal approximation for the total cross section.
-We derived the approximate formulas for the case when the eikonal $\chi$ is moderately small (see eqs.~\eqref{cs_expansion} and \eqref{sigma_1}-\eqref{sigma_6}).
-Their advantage with respect to the standard eikonal formulas is that our integrals contain no rapidly oscillating Bessel functions.
-To demonstrate the efficiency of these approximate formulas, we applied them for the calculations of the total cross sections for a number of particular eikonal parametrizations.
+In the present paper the eikonal approximation for the total cross section for the scattering of two unpolarized particles is studied.
+We have derived the approximate formula in the case when the eikonal function $\chi(s,b)$ is moderately small (see Eqs.~\eqref{cs_expansion}--\eqref{sigma_2}, \eqref{sigma_3}--\eqref{sigma_6}).
+Namely, we have shown that the total cross section is given by the series of multiple improper integrals of the Born amplitude $A_B(s,q)$, $q=\sqrt{-t}$.
+The advantage of our formula compared to the standard eikonal formulas is that our integrals contain no rapidly oscillating Bessel functions.
+This circumstance is very important, since integrals with the products of the Bessel functions are very difficult to evaluate numerically because of their poor convergence and oscillatory nature.